Decision tree analysis: 5 steps with expected value

 • Potential profits for decision three: $250K or $200K

 You can draw a decision tree by hand, but using decision tree software to map out possible solutions will make it easier to add various elements to your flowchart, make changes when needed, and calculate tree values.
-With Asana’s Lucidchart integration, you can build a detailed diagram and share it with your team in a centralized project management tool
+With Asana's Lucidchart integration, you can build a detailed diagram and share it with your team in a centralized project management tool.

 Decision tree software will make you feel confident in your decision-making skills so you can successfully lead your team and manage projects.
+Ready to turn your analysis into action?
+Get started with Asana to keep your projects organized and your team aligned on the decisions that matter most.

 Coba integrasi Lucidchart dengan Asana